ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/05-run-in-docker/readme.md

 # Starting the App using Docker / Podman

-This document explains about how to start Envizi Integration Hub in Docker / Podman.
+This document provides instructions on how to start Envizi Integration Hub using Docker / Podman.

-You need to run the 2 docker images (API app and UI app).
+You will need to start two applications:

+Backend API app (Python-based)
+Frontend app (React.js-based)

-## 1. Start the API App
+## 1. Starting the Backend API app (Python-based)

-Lets start the API App in Linux VM.
+Lets start the Backend API App in Linux VM.

 1. Keep the configuration file `envizi-config.json` in some folder.
 Lets us assume the file is located in `/tmp/envizi-config.json`